mikefeldmeier/mikefeldmeier.github.io/index.md

 * GITHUB lock page
 * Lock Entry to prevent abuse of my name by others.
-* All SRC codes are encrypted proprietary.
+* All SRC codes are proprietary encrypted.
 * Nobody will get a free license.
 * You should know that github was overtaken by microzoft.
-* Do not use chrome browser, use SRWare iron or MOZILLA firefox instead.
+* Do not use chrome browser, use SRWare iron or MOZILLA firefox/seamonkey instead.
 * The unscrambled SRC code here only shows the jekyll subset of github.

 ### We use: